pwnedu/UnityTools/Editor/MyNotes/README.md

 # My Notes #

-A simple editor window for keeping track of your to do list in Unity.
+### A simple editor window for keeping track of your to do list in Unity. ###

-Tested on Unity versions 2019 and 2020

-Install:

-1. Everything should be in a folder named Editor in Unity
-2. Place scripts in the Editor Folder

-Optional steps:

-3. Right click in your Assets folder (Inside Editor folder) and go to Unity Tools -> My Notes -> Notes Style
+---

+#### My Notes Settings ####

+1. Inside Unity navigate to the menu bar and select 'Tools' ▶ 'Notes' ▶ 'Notes Style Settings'
-4. Edit your prefered style.
+2. Edit your note styling.

-Useage:
+---

+#### My Notes Useage ####

-5. Press Ctrl + Alt + N to open the window or select it from the drop down menu Tools -> Notes -> My Notes
+1. Press 'Ctrl + Alt + N' to open the note window or select it from the drop down menu 'Tools' ▶ 'Notes' ▶ 'My Notes'
-6. Write a note and save it.
+2. Write a note and save it.

+---